davidolivefarga/advent-of-code-2020/day17/README.md

 The puzzle difficulty is increasing!
 This is a more complicated version of [Day 11 - Puzzle 1](../day11/README.md#first-puzzle).

-At first, I attempted a similar strategy as the puzzle from Day 11, we as we're now playing with 3 dimensions, the code became very verbose.
+At first, I attempted a similar strategy as the puzzle from Day 11, but as we're now playing with 3 dimensions, the code became very verbose.
 Yes, it worked, but I didn't feel comfortable creating maps holding maps that hold more maps, getting a coordinate from there was a mess.
-To avoid this huge amount of maps, I decided to encode a coordinate `(x, y z)` as `x@y@z`.
+To avoid this huge amount of maps, I decided to encode a coordinate `(x, y, z)` as `x@y@z`.
 This way, each coordinate has a unique code and this means I can use a single map to store them (at the price of constantly coding/encoding coordinates, but it is a price worth paying to keep the code small, simple and easy to read).

 Now that we can store our coordinates in a single map, these are the steps we need to do in each iteration: